matthewawhite/ece6133_timing_budgeting/innovus/README.md

 TESTING OUR DESIGN:
 Warning: if you have your own configuration for Innovus then our runInnovus.csh scripts could potential change your Innovus version until you start a new session on the server

-Follow the steps below to test our typical flow and modify flow designs:
+Follow the steps below to test our typical flow and modify flow designs if using Innovus-191:
 1.) source runInnovus.csh
 2.)
 Wait for Innovus-191 to open in non-gui mode
+3.)
+For the modify flow run:
+    source modifyFlow.tcl

+    For the typical flow run:
+    source typicalFlow.tcl
+4.)
+Wait a while for the script to finish running
+5.)
+Output data is available in the places mentioned below

+Follow the steps below to test our typical flow and modify flow designs if using Innovus-171:
+1.) source runInnovus-171.csh
+2.)
+Wait for Innovus-171 to open in non-gui mode
+3.) source setup-171.tcl
+4.)
+Wait for flow to finish, and once done the data is available in the folder mentioned below

 DESCRIPTION OF SCRIPTS WE WROTE AND THE STEPS INVOLVED IN RUNNING THEM: runInnovus.csh